MBot System Setup

 passwd: password updated successfully

-Now you have completed all the setup for Pi5!
+Now you have completed all the basic setup for MBot!
+Next, we are going to install all the codes.

 Set up MBot firmware